Paul was a student at the University of Wisconsin in the '60s and also served in the Navy during America's involvement in the Vietnam War.

 Adjusting to Dormitory Life

-When not in a class, I spent most of the time in my dorm.
+When not in class, I spent most of the time in my dorm.
 It was difficult for me to study in a small room because I had a roommate who always had friends over.

 Fortunately, Adams Hall residents could study in the Van Hise dining hall during the hours of 7-11 evenings.
 During the day, I could also prepare for my classes in some college libraries.